brodieG/fansi/DEVNOTES.md

   check for unescaped '<', '>', and '&'?

 ## Done

+* Add prop spacing to HTML?

+No, there is no good way to do this, it would have to be a different font.

+* Warn about closing tags that don't close anything, pointing to docs.

+Decided against doing this.

 * Confirm that in e.g. `intmax_t > int` everything the comparison is done in `intmax_t` terms, not int.